robwco/workshop-marketing/index.md

 		<img src="/images/yay.png" style="max-width:60px; border-radius: 60px;">
 	</div>
 	<div>
 Workshop is a project by <a href="http://twitter.com/clientgiantrob">Robert Williams</a>.
-I make money selling a simple product directly to small shops.
+I make money selling simple products  to small consulting shops.
 They've now made over a million dollars in revenue.
 It works.
 I wouldn't be in business if it didn't.
 	</div>
 </div>